djain106/gambit/README.md

 ## Overview

 I built this application as a personal project to learn and develop in the MERN stack.
+I used this idea in particular as it requires handling many complex parts of an application involving users and creating a fluid design for users.

 MERN:
 - M: MongoDB